 When you walk over campus in summer you see a lot of flowers.
 There are also many trees on campus.
 In winter, some of the trees are decorated with twinkle lights.
 At the entrances of campus and in the roundabout there are ice sculptures for decoration starting in late February.
 The ponds need to be frozen to a certain depth to harvest ice for the sculptures.

 The It point to have your photo taken is the eastern entrance on Alumni Drive at -40F in a bikini or other swimwear.
 Here is a temperature display.
 At 40 below zero, there is even a queue!
 Well, and traffic jam.

 Did you know that UAF also has its own power plant, fire fighters and police?

 It is always worth to not only look around, but also up.
 There are often nice optical phenomena to see like this beautiful halo with arc and sun dogs.
-Sometimes between May and September you may even see a funnel cloud.
+Sometimes between May and September you may even see a funnel cloud over the Tanana Flats.

 Focus Alaska is a series on Alaska lifestyle, events, curiousa, insider travel tips, and Alaska street style.
 Want to learn more about funnel clouds in Alaska?